reefmajumder/reefmajumder/README.md

 ### Hi there 👋
 "Instructions for living a life.
 Pay attention.
 Be astonished.
 Tell about it." -- Mary Oliver

-* #### 🔭 I'm currently working on building my data science portfolio and working on fun side projects.
+* #### 🔭 I'm currently working on building my machine-learning engineer portfolio, working on fun side projects, and participating on kaggle.

 * #### 🌱 I’m currently learning about depth estimation using openCV.